 Antique gilded mirrors are a frequent choice.
 Often worn with time and with aged mercury glass they bring an instant touch of rustic luxury.
 They look timeless against floral wallpapers.

 Roman and Williams also display in theme without being too perfect or contrived.
-Here a collection of antique glass bottles are displayed above stemware.
+Here a collection of

 Images via Pamplemousse Design, Richard Goullet Design, Roman and Williams, Cote Maison, Architectural Digest, Pinterest